davenatx/hc_image_ops/README.md

   19252
   ````

-4. Process the results, and overwrite the existing local image with the OverlayImage.overlay().
+4. Process the results, and overwrite the existing image with the OverlayImage.overlay().

 5. For each image that is overlayed, update the IS_OVERLAYED field in the database to true.

-6. After these images have been "fixed" I need to devise a way to export the images where IS_OVERLAYED = true.
-I not only neeed to export the overlayed images, but I need to include all of their pages.
-I would like to do this by year.
-Therefore, the images should be exported to a yearly folder.
-From here, we can QC them, and if we are happy, we can index them to replace the cropped images on the image repository.
+After these images have been overlayed, I need to "export" them to another directory so they can be quality controlled and indexed.
+Because our indexer cannot index single pages of a document, I need to ensure I design this process to "export" all of the pages of a document regardless if all the pages were overlayed.

+6. Query records where IS_OVERALYED = true

+7. Map over this list.
+Split the fileName on the "." to obtain the document number this image or page represents.

+8. Query the records where the FNAME is like the document number extracted in step 7.
+This process serves to retrieve all of the pages that belong to a document.

+9. For each record in the list from step 8, copy each file to a "yearly" folder based on the year associated with the record.

+10. In order to successfully do this, ensure the yearly folder exists in the copy operation.
+If it does not, create it.

+11. The copy process will overwrite some existing images in the yearly folder.
+However, this should not be a problem because 1) all the file names in the database are unique and 2) this is an expected case because if the first and last page of a document were both overlayed, both pages will be represented in the records returned in step 6.
+Therefore, step 8 will process the same document twice.
+While this is not necessarily the most efficient way to handle this process, it is probably the simplest.

+12. To determine the export routine exports the expected number of images, the export process should implement a counter.
+It should output the number or records returned from step 6.
+This number represents each page of an image, or record, that was overlayed.  **We already know it should equal 19,252.**  For the copy process in step 8, a counter should track the running total of files copies.
+It should also handle the case where the files already exist, like is mentioned in step 11, and omit these from the total.
+Ultimately, this total will represent the number of unique files copied.
+This total can be confirmed on the file system of the "export" process is complete.